The Warehouse Alternative Art School in Oxford

 Regular sessions to present and analyse work will build confidence and encourage participants to give and receive feedback from the peer group as well as from tutors.

 The Warehouse Alternative Art School is very proud of its visiting artists and talks series, with practitioners coming from varied backgrounds ranging from, painting, sculpture and installation, to performance, printmaking and photography and jewellery.
 Past talks have included: Jumana Hokan, Pat Jeffs, Angela Stauber, Holly Slingsby, Cally Trench, Cai Yuan, Saad Qureshi, Jenny Moore, Tommy Watkins and Guy Reid, amongst many others.
 Exposing participants to different ways of working is a key element to the course and getting them to think outside of their usual practice is developed through talking to and collaborating with different artists.

 Professional Development Sessions

-Writing skills for statements, biographies, CVs, will assist with proposals for galleries, or further study.
-This process will also help to contextualise each students’ practice.
+Writing skills for statements, biographies and CVs, will assist with proposals for gallery applications or further study.
+This process will also help to contextualise each person’s practice.

-Visits to exhibitions and festivals in London and further afield will be arranged with a specific educational agenda, tailored to suit the developing interests of the group.
+Visits include exhibitions and festivals in Oxford, London and further afield.
+They will be arranged with a specific art-related agenda, and tailored to suit the developing interests of the group.